Banks, utilities seen bearing brunt of Greek vote jitters

 Bond moves may have consequences for banks' levels of loss-absorbing capital, as the Bank for International Settlement warned earlier this week.

-Analysts at JP Morgan estimate that the effect of unhedged moves in sovereign bond yields put banks' core capital ratios at risk, hitting the likes of Italy's Monte dei Paschi, Intesa Sanpaolo, UniCredit the most in their base case scenario of a "yes" vote in Sunday's referendum.
+Analysts at JP Morgan estimate that the effect of unhedged moves in sovereign bond yields put banks' core capital ratios at risk, hitting the likes of Italy's Monte dei Paschi (BMPS.MI), Intesa Sanpaolo (ISP.MI), UniCredit (CRDI.MI) the most in their base case scenario of a "yes" vote in Sunday's referendum.

 However, for the "stress case" of a Greek exit, the impact would mean an extra 102 basis-point hit to capital ratios.